hgcummings/DanceFloorV2/README.md

 If you want to access any of the protected endpoints locally, you'll need to specify a .htpasswd file.

-The .htpasswd.example file contains a user named "admin" with the password "password".
+The .htpasswd.dev file contains a user named "admin" with the password "password".
 For local development, you can just use this file, e.g.:

-``cp .htpasswd.example .htpasswd``
+``cp .htpasswd.dev .htpasswd``